bowdenjr/adventofcode2024/day_03/puzzle_text_day_03.md

 <p>Only the four highlighted sections are real <code>mul</code> instructions.
 Adding up the result of each instruction produces <code><em>161</em></code> (<code>2*4 + 5*5 + 11*8 + 8*5</code>).</p>
 <p>Scan the corrupted memory for uncorrupted <code>mul</code> instructions. <em>What do you get if you add up all of the results of the multiplications?</em></p>
 </article>
-<p>Your puzzle answer was <code>167650499</code>.</p><p class="day-success">The first half of this puzzle is complete!
-It provides one gold star: *</p>
-<article class="day-desc"><h2 id="part2">--- Part Two ---</h2><p>As you scan through the corrupted memory, you notice that some of the conditional statements are also still intact.
+<p>Your puzzle answer was <code>167650499</code>.</p><article class="day-desc"><h2 id="part2">--- Part Two ---</h2><p>As you scan through the corrupted memory, you notice that some of the conditional statements are also still intact.
 If you handle some of the uncorrupted conditional statements in the program, you might be able to get an even more accurate result.</p>
 <p>There are two new instructions you'll need to handle:</p>
 <ul>
 <li>The <code>do()</code> instruction <em>enables</em> future <code>mul</code> instructions.</li>